 This is where hedge funds differ from the typical average investor.
 If you are reading this, chances are you fall into the passive investor category.
 You buy the stock and hope the company management is competent and pray that the stock price rises.

 Activist investors are different.
 Many hedge funds won't sit on a huge investment and just wait to see how things will turn out.
 They would perform actions that they hope will increase the stock price.
-For instance, Greenlight Capital bought a large stake in GM many months ago.
+For instance, Greenlight Capital bought a large stake in GM a few years ago.
 David Einhorn, the fund manager, believed it was undervalued (as did many frustrated stockholders at the time).
 He pushed for corporate action that would split the stock into a dividend-paying stock and a growth stock in hopes of unlocking shareholder value.
 Eventually the stockholders sided with GM against Einhorn, but the drama between the two brought GM into the spotlight.
 In fact, the stockholders rejection of Einhorn's proposal was interpreted by many people as a sign of their confidence in the company's management.
 The stock has risen substantially since that time.

 Using HedgeFollow to track latest ActivityYou can see the latest activity of hedge funds here.
 You can distinguish activist investing from passive investing by observing the color of the rows in the table.
 Rows that depict activist investing are colored blue.
 Rows that are white depict passive investing.
 Note that funds that sell their stakes still have to file 13g/13d forms to publicly disclose that they sold off their stock.
 That's why the latest activity page sometimes shows hedge funds selling stocks.